keiner5212/ing-software-p1-backend/README.md

 ```bash
 npm start
 ```

+This will automatically find the command for the OS you are using

 Ensure that PostgreSQL is installed and properly configured on your system for the database commands to work.